guscrea/Nature_Sustainability_2024/README.md

 corresponding folders in the /Data directory.

-Intermediate forms of data, e.g., after filtering, reshaping, joining, and recoding, will populate the /Data/FJC_preprocessed and /Data/FJC_postprocessed directories and subsequent sub-directories.
+Intermediate forms of data, e.g., after filtering, reshaping, joining, and recoding, will populate the /Data/FJC_preprocessed, /Data/FJC_postprocessed, and other directories and sub-directories (e.g. for replication, etc.)

+In instances where data produced by the script had to be hand coded, e.g., for reliability checks, those hand-coded files are included in the repository.

 ## Further Documentation